 It’s no accident that we mention AppleShare as this example.
 There are

-that the AppleShare client updates in Mac OS X 10.4.6 don’t play nicely with Adobe Creative Suite 2.
+widespread reports that the AppleShare client updates in Mac OS X 10.4.6 don’t play nicely with Adobe Creative Suite 2.
 Specifically, Photoshop users who’d installed the Mac OS X 10.4.6 update found that the program would crash just after saving documents to certain kinds of AFP servers (such as ExtremeZ-IP).

 According to Group Logic, the problem is a compound issue with Photoshop CS2 and both the AppleShare server and client software in Mac OS X. The client and server have been ignoring AppleShare file comments longer than 128 bytes even when they shouldn’t.
 In 10.4.6, the client correctly returns comments longer than 128 bytes, even though Apple’s server software (including File Sharing) doesn’t always allow setting them.
 When Photoshop CS2 gets back a comment longer than 128 bytes, even though it set the comment itself, it crashes.